-Highlighting Use Panic Recording and pressing the button toggles between On and Off.
+Highlighting Use Panic Recording and pressing the 🕲 button toggles between On and Off.

 Highlight the Panic Recording - Duration box and set the duration of panic recording.
-Panic recording will stop automatically after the preset duration as long as the PANIC button is not pressed to stop the panic recording.
+Panic recording will stop automatically after the preset duration as long as the Panic button is not pressed to stop the panic recording.
 You can set the dwell from 5 minutes to 1 hour.
 Select No Limit if you want to stop panic recording manually.

-Highlighting the Panic Recording - ips and pressing the button allows you to set the images per second for Panic recording.
-You can select from 1.00 to 30.00 ips (25.00 ips PAL).
+Highlighting the Panic Recording - ips and pressing the 3 button allows you to set the images per second for Panic recording.
+You can select from 0.10 to 30.0 images per second.

-Highlighting the Panic Recording - Quality and pressing the button allows you to set the recorded image quality for Panic recording.
+Highlighting the Panic Recording - Quality and pressing the 🛞 button allows you to set the recorded image quality for Panic recording.
 You can select from: Very High, High, Standard and Low.